 Louis Leakey had grown up in Africa, the son of missionary parents.
-His education came partly from spinster governesses and partly from Kenyan tribal elders, a unique combination.
-(A later stint in a boarding school in England disagreed with him; he didn't fit in, and he hated the endless rules.)
+His education came partly from spinster governesses and partly from Kenyan tribal elders, an unusual combination.
+A later stint in a boarding school in England disagreed with him; he didn't fit in, and he hated the endless rules.
 While still a boy, he had decided that archaeology was his passion and that humans arose in Africa.
 He vowed to unearth African prehistory and to find the world's earliest human.

 After the Kanam controversy halted Louis Leakey's meteoric rise to fame, his reputation almost didn't recover.
-But as the years passed, he and his family made other finds, including Australopithecus boisei, originally named Zinjanthropus boisei, and he became perhaps the world's most famous paleoanthropologist.
+But as the years passed, he and his family made other finds, including Paranthropus boisei, originally named Zinjanthropus boisei and nicknamed Nutcracker Man, and he became perhaps the world's most famous paleoanthropologist.
 While much of the paleoanthropology community clung to a ladderlike model of human evolution, insisting there could only have been a one human species at a time, Louis Leakey argued that multiple hominid species coexisted in Africa, an idea now demonstrated to be correct.

 Perhaps Louis Leakey's greatest gift was his charisma.
 The 1959 discovery of "Zinj" meant close connections with the National Geographic Society, and another society paid for his participation in the University of Chicago's Darwin Centennial celebration.
 Leakey wisely made the best of his first trip to the United States, delivering 66 lectures at 17 different universities in a single month.
 Audiences packed auditoriums to hear him speak.
 He used the lecture fees and donations to fund more fieldwork, and kept looking for more protégés.
 Were it not for Louis Leakey, many of the best minds in paleoanthropology might never have been inspired, and many of the best finds might never have been made.